streamjoin/fairy/README.md

-# fairy
+# fairy #

-scripts make life easier
+The scripts I ever created are just like little fairies who get jobs done magically.
+May you feel helpful with them.